MehrdadLinux/Git-Clone-Righclick/README.md

 > [!TIP]
 > Right click on any script and select an icon for it.
 The icons are available in the icon folder
+> The scripts do not have .sh extension because when they are placed in the menu, the name becomes long.
+I removed it because it is not necessary.
+You can change the name.

 > [!IMPORTANT]
 > dot forget to  chmod a+x [yourscript]